Rob097/spring-boot-enterprise-starter/README.md

-# Angular & Spring Boot Project
+# Spring Boot Starter Project

 Hi!
-This is My personal portfolio webApp.
-This is the backend developed in Spring boot Java.
+This is a starter project for enterprise spring boot web applications.

-To organize my work as an Agile Company I'm using thee free plan of Atlassian Jira (https://rob-portfolio.atlassian.net).
+To organize my work as an Agile Company I'm using thee free plan of Atlassian Jira.

-Please read this Repo's [wiki](https://github.com/Rob097/MyPortfolio-Backend/wiki) for more information.
+Please read this Repo's [wiki](https://github.com/Rob097/spring-boot-enterprise-starter/wiki) for more information.

 Above the specific of how it works 😉

 ### Backend
 As I said, the backend of the project is developed in Java with Spring boot.
-I'm using Heroku to host my application and the URL is https://rob-portoflio-1997.herokuapp.com/ How does it work?
+I'm using Heroku to host an example of application developed starting from this project and the URL is https://rob-portoflio-1997.herokuapp.com/
+How does it work?

 Well, this project is a Multi-Module project.
 This means that I've divided the main functionalities in different modules.